wormhole-foundation/wormhole/whitepapers/0007_governor.md

 2. Is the message sent from a governed emitter?
 3. Is the message a known type that transfers value?
 4. Is the token transferred listed within `mainnet_tokens.go`?
+5. Is the token transferred listed within `flow_cancel_tokens.go`?
-5. Is the transaction a “large” transaction (ie. greater than or equal to `bigTransactionSize` for this chain)?
+6. Is the transaction a “large” transaction (ie. greater than or equal to `bigTransactionSize` for this chain)?
-6. Is the transaction a “small” transaction (ie. less than `bigTransactionSize` for this chain)?
+7. Is the transaction a “small” transaction (ie. less than `bigTransactionSize` for this chain)?

 The above checks will produce 3 possible scenarios:

 - **Non-Governed Message**: If a message does not pass checks (1-4), `ChainGovernor` will indicate that the message can be published.
 - **Governed Message (Large)**: If a message is “large”, `ChainGovernor` will wait for 24hrs before signing the VAA and place the message in a queue.
 - **Governed Message (Small)**: If a message is “small”, `ChainGovernor` will determine if it fits inside the `dailyLimit` for this chain.
 If it does fit, it will be signed immediately.
 If it does not fit, it will wait in the queue until it does fit.
 If it does not fit in 24hrs, it will be released from the queue.
+The `dailyLimit` is the sum of the notional USD value of outbound transfers minus the value of any inbound Flow Cancel tokens.

 While messages are enqueued, any Guardian has a window of opportunity to determine if a message is fraudulent using their own processes for fraud detection.
 If Guardians determine a message is fraudulent, they can delete the message from the queue from their own independently managed queue.
 If a super minority of Guardians (7 of 19) delete a message from their queues, this fraudulent message is effectively censored as it can no longer reach a super-majority quorum.